AndreLion/about/README.md

 2. List your Github personal information you provided in the profile setting.
 3. List your Github public repositories, you can choose to highlight or hide some of them.
 4. You can extend your personal information such as Twitter account.
-5. You can extend your repository information by adding a image.
+5. You can custimise your repository information by adding a image.
 5. Easy to deploy, every code is under your control.

 How to get your own Github About Page?